 In sum, it is true, as a statistical matter, that the epidemiologic studies detailed ... above, while showing clearly that the MMR vaccination could not be causing any substantial portion of the cases of autism in general, do not completely rule out the possibility that the MMR vaccine might be associated with some small subset of autism, such as regressive autism.
 Nonetheless, the balance of evidence from those studies weighs against the petitioners' causation theory.
 First, it is indeed an exceedingly slight point in the petitioners' favor for them to claim that these many studies by different researchers in different countries have not completely ruled out the possibility of any merit to their causation claim.
-The larger point is that none of those many competent studies has yielded the slightest bit of evidence in the petitioners' favor - and, of course, it is the petitioners' burden to show that the MMR vaccine does likely cause autism, not the respondent's burden to show that there is absolutely no possibility of a causal link.
+The larger point is that none of those many competent studies has yielded the slightest bit of evidence in the petitioners' favor - and, of course, it is the respondent's burden to show that there is absolutely no possibility of a causal link.